 Many state censuses also exist.
 These were generally taken between the federal censuses and contain similar infomration;

-To obtain certificates you have to apply in writing to the appropriate government department.
+To obtain birth, marrage and death records/certificates you have to apply in writing to the appropriate government department.
 You'll find addresses here.

-If your Irish ancestor married in the States, the marriage certificate may identify where the bride or groom was born and perhaps their ages.
-Parents' names are often listed, too, which can sometimes provide the breakthrough your genealogy research needs.
+If your Irish ancestor married in the States, the marriage certificate may identify where the bride and groom were born and perhaps their ages.
+Parents' names are often listed, too, which can sometimes provide the breakthrough your family history research needs.

 Although the quality of information held on death certificates varies according to where they were filed, they may give the exact birth date, the age in years and the birthplace.